 SummerSlam 1992 with Bret Hart and British Bulldog

-Read on to find out why many people find the main-event at SummerSlam 1992 to be the greatest match of all time.
+Read on to discover why many people find the main event at SummerSlam 1992 the greatest match of all time.
 This feature comes directly from Bret Hart’s autobiography, Hitman: My Real Life in the Cartoon World of Wrestling – a must-read for any wrestling fan!